nextgxdx/step-nuget-restore/README.md

 # nuget-restore step

-Executes the `nuget restore` command with leveraging the wercker cache mechanism to improve installation time.
+Executes the `nuget restore` command leveraging the wercker cache mechanism to improve installation time.

 If `nuget restore` fails, it will be retried three times before failing.